CookedSeafood/rogue-sword/README.md

 # RogueSword

-A sword that gives a 30 second speed effect for 1 mana when right-clicked.
+Rogue Sword is a sword that gives a 30 second speed effect for 1 mana when right-clicked.

 A "Rogue Sword" is an item where `minecraft:item_name` is "Rogue Sword".